 In Unit 3 students will submit two summative assessment components, an individual presentation and an individual reflection.
-Throughout the online learning programme students are also expected to submit fortnightly blogs.
+Throughout the online learning programme students are also expected to contribute to fortnightly Discussion Forums.
 These should reflect learning experience, insight, understanding and any challenges.
-The blogs are formative and should support students learning and completion of the assignments, particularly assignment 2.
+The Forums are formative and should support students learning and completion of the assignments, particularly assignment 2.